HL7NZ/nhi/input/pagecontent/general.md

 ### HTTP Header Details

-* This list is any additions to standard HTTP header protocol
+* This is a list of any additions to standard HTTP header protocol

 <h3>Request Headers</h3>
 <table>